IBM-Bluemix-Docs/va/va_index.md

 ## About Vulnerability Advisor
 {: #about}

 Vulnerability Advisor provides security management for {{site.data.keyword.containerlong}}.
 Vulnerability Advisor generates a security status report, suggests fixes and best practices, and provides management to restrict nonsecure images from running.
-Fixing the security and configuration issues that are reported by Vulnerability Advisor can help you secure your {{site.data.keyword.Bluemix_notm}} cloud computing infrastructure.
+Fixing the security and configuration issues that are reported by Vulnerability Advisor can help you secure your {{site.data.keyword.Bluemix_notm}} infrastructure.
 {:shortdesc}

 Vulnerability Advisor includes the following features: